 Right to healthcare services in Finland

-If you fall ill when living or working in Finland
+If you fall ill while living or working in Finland

 If you fall ill while staying in Finland temporarily

-If you are covered by health insurance in another Nordic country and you suddenly fall ill while in Finland, you are entitled to receive treatment for your illness.
-Persons covered by health insurance in another Nordic country should receive treatment from the Finnish public health care system by showing their passport or official identity card and giving their permanent address in the other Nordic country, or if you have a European Health Insurance Card.
+If you are covered by health insurance in another Nordic country and you suddenly fall ill while in Finland, you are entitled to receive care for your illness.
+Persons covered by health insurance in another Nordic country should receive treatment from the Finnish public healthcare system by showing their passport or other identity card and giving their permanent address in the other Nordic country, or you can show your European Health Insurance Card.

 Seeking treatment in another Nordic country